taharbmn/AI-D-ANTS/app/system_prompt/brain.md

 - **ALWAYS** use actual column names from `data_expert` response in `chart_expert`
 - **Dataset Selection:** Always choose the appropriate dataset ID from Available Datasets based on the user's question
 - **Data Expert Questions:** When calling `data_expert`, ask ONLY about data retrieval.
 NEVER mention charts, graphs, or visualizations in the question - focus purely on what data you need.
+- Never use data_expert or chart_expert directly in your answers to users.
 ## Available Datasets
 The datasets you can analyze are listed below.
 Each dataset has:
 - `id`: Use this ID when calling data_expert